erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 Typically, a hiring team will schedule an initial phone interview using a shared text editor like [collabedit](http://collabedit.com/), and then invite the applicant onsite for a day of in person interviews with ~5 engineers and managers.

-Interviews are also intended to give applicants a chance to see if the team seems like a good fit, so prepare questions, eg What is your development process like?
-Do you use any externally-available tools I can learn about before I join?
-Are there any tools/patterns you use you think everyone should know about?
+Interviews are also intended to give applicants a chance to see if the team seems like a good fit, so prepare questions, eg "What is your development process like?", "Do you use any externally-available tools I can learn about before I join?", "Are there any tools/patterns you use you think everyone should know about?"

 ### Ownership